greenelab/connectivity-search-manuscript/content/response-to-reviewers.md

 > If I understand correctly, given two nodes (say "Alzheimer disease" and "Circadian rhythm") the method extracts, in a statistically controlled way, the most significant metapaths joining the two nodes, and then the individual paths responsible for the enrichment.
 But this is not the most obvious question a life scientist would ask the network, which would be instead something like "Which are the pathways most significantly connected to "Alzheimer disease"?
 Indeed this type of question would be the one to ask when aiming for drug repurposing (possibly replacing "pathways" with "compounds" or "pharmacologic classes").
 Based on Fig. 4A, the pathways are presented, or "suggested," in decreasing order of number of metapaths, but this is hardly a ranking by significance.
 Would it be possible to summarize the results in such a way as to rank the pathway nodes connected to a given disease node by significance (or more generally to rank the nodes of a certain type by the significance of their connection to a given node of another type)?
 This should be discussed.

+The reviewer's understanding is correct.
+The connectivity search webpage takes a metapath/path based approach to communicating query results.
+Many users will also be interested in metanode/node based results.
+The discussion now notes the possibility of "aggregating path scores across intermediate nodes or edges".
+We agree with the reviewer that this enhancement to the webapp would bring added utility and is an excellent future direction.
+Furthermore, we now summarize the MechRepoNet/DrugMechDB [study](http://doi.org/10.1093/bioinformatics/btac205) in the introduction, which performed node aggregation techniques, such that readers can further appreciate this possibility.

 ### Minor comments

 > I also have several minor concerns.